danielcregg/aooc-project-template/project-brief.md

 You **must** folow this subission process carefully.
 If you miss any part, especially the screencast, you will be penalised.

 ### 1. Screencast Demonstration
-- 5-minute screen recording using [MS Stream](https://www.microsoft365.com/launch/stream)
+- 5-minute screen recording using [MS Stream](https://www.microsoft365.com/launch/stream), YouTube or any tool of your choosing.
+- Demonstrate your app running and its operation
 - Give a brief code walkthrough highlghting places where you expended most of your effort
-- Demonstrate your app running and its operation
 - Highlight any additional functionality you implemented
 - **MAKE SURE YOUR SCREENCAST IS ACCESSABLE BY ME**.
 CHECK STREAMS/OneDrive PERMISSIONS and make sure it can be seen by me.